LandOfTheRair/landoftherair-old/README.md

 # Land of the Rair [![Build Status](https://travis-ci.org/LandOfTheRair/landoftherair.svg?branch=master)](https://travis-ci.org/LandOfTheRair/landoftherair)

-A prototype MORPG inspired by MUDs of olde.
+A high fantasy MORPG inspired by the MUDs of olde.

 ## Contributor Disclaimer
 While I appreciate contributions, consider that all contributions, significant or otherwise, cannot be compensated for at this time.